 - Treatment.
-We may use or disclose your PHI to a physician or other healthcare provider providing treatment to you, to coordinate your treatment among providers, or to assist us in making Prior Authorization decisions related to your benefits.
+We may use or disclose your PHI to a physician or other healthcare provider providing treatment to you, to coordinate your treatment among providers, or to assist us in making Prior Authorization decisions related to your benefits. - Payment.

-- Payment.
 We may use and disclose your PHI to make benefit payments for the healthcare services provided to you.
 We may disclose your PHI to another health plan, to a healthcare provider, or to another entity subject to federal Privacy Rules for their payment purposes.
-Payment activities may include:

-- Processing claims

-- Determining eligibility or coverage for claims

-- Issuing premium billings

-- Reviewing services for medical necessity

-- Performing utilization review of claims
+Payment activities may include: - Processing claims. - Determining eligibility or coverage for claims. - Issuing premium billings. - Reviewing services for medical necessity. - Performing utilization review of claims.

 - Healthcare Operations.
 We may use and disclose your PHI to perform our healthcare operations.
-These activities may include: - Providing customer services - Responding to complaints and appeals - Providing care management and care coordination - o Conducting medical review of claims and other quality assessments - Improvement activities
+These activities may include: - Providing customer services. - Responding to complaints and appeals. - Providing Care Management and Care Coordination. - Conducting medical review of claims and other quality assessments. - Improvement activities.

 In our healthcare operations, we may disclose PHI to business associates.
 We will have written agreements to protect the privacy of your PHI with these associates.
 We may disclose your PHI to another entity that is subject to federal Privacy Rules.
 The entity must also have a relationship with you for its healthcare operations.
-This includes the following:
+This includes:

-- Quality assessment and improvement activities - Reviewing the competence or qualifications of healthcare professionals - Case management and care coordination - Detecting or preventing healthcare fraud and abuse - Group Health Plan/Plan Sponsor Disclosures.
+- Quality assessment and improvement activities. - Reviewing the competence or qualifications of healthcare professionals. - Case Management and Care Coordination. - Detecting or preventing healthcare fraud and abuse. - Group Health Plan/Plan Sponsor Disclosures.
 We may disclose your PHI to a sponsor of the group health plan, such as an employer or other entity that is providing a healthcare program to you, if the sponsor has agreed to certain restrictions on how it will use or disclose the PHI.
 This includes agreeing not to use the PHI for employment-related actions or decisions.